Sharing personal information brings people closer together. But how do you know when you’ve gone too far—or when someone else has ulterior motives?

 Verified by Psychology Today

 Simple and powerful techniques for coping with anxiety and worry.

 Robert L. Leahy Ph.D.

-Jealousy is a normal part of romantic relationships but sometimes we get hijacked by our feelings.
-What can CBT do to help people cope better?
+Jealousy is a normal part of romantic relationships, but sometimes we get hijacked by our feelings.
+How can CBT help people cope better?

 Do you criticize yourself or label yourself as a "failure" or "loser"?
-How can you defeat this negative voice and build your self-esteem?
+Here's how you can defeat this negative voice and build your self-esteem.

 We all are vulnerable to overestimating our ability to get things done.
 Here are 10 techniques to overcome your procrastination.

 All of us are biased at times in how we see things.
 Here are four ways to identify and correct these biases.